tsmx/NetCoreMicroservice/README.md

 Run the service and send requests to http://localhost:5000/testservice using the following http methods:

-- GET: returns an hello message
+- GET: returns a hello message
-- POST: awaits a valid JSON and echoes it back in the response, HTTP-500 if no valid JSON was sent
+- POST: awaits a valid JSON and echoes it back in the response (serialize & de-serialize test), HTTP-500 if no valid JSON was sent

 Creating & running with Docker:
 ```